apache/flink/docs/training/etl.zh.md

 ### (Implicit) State

-This is the first example in these tutorials that involves stateful streaming.
+This is the first example in this training that involves stateful streaming.
 Though the state is being handled transparently, Flink has to keep track of the maximum duration for each distinct key.